gammapy/fhee/README.md

 - Take your Python skills to the next level, from writing a script for yourself to writing re-usable, maintainable code that would be appropriate for a contribution to the open-source packages we'll be sprinting on at this workshop.
-- Introduce you to some Python developer tools (listed below) that will help you if you decide to do more Python coding form now on.
+- Introduce you to some Python developer tools that will help you if you decide to do more Python coding form now on.

-- Do all of this using a very small toy problem / package, which you can use as a playground during and after the turial.
+Do all of this using a very small toy problem / package, which you can use as a playground during and after the tutorial.

-- Hopefully you'll have some fun and find the example we've chosen interesting!
+Hopefully you'll have some fun and find the example we've chosen interesting!

-## Tools
+## Preparation / Requirements

+If you want to follow along during the tutorial and do the exercises, you should install the tools listed above before and check that they work.

+As an example, to install pytest, use `pip install pytest` or `conda install pytest` and then run `py.test --help` to make sure it's working (if you see some help message, you're all set).

 We plan to cover the following tools: